 As legislator, Sara will bring fresh ideas and an entrepreneurial spirit to the legislature in Montpelier.
 She will listen and work energetically on behalf of her constituents to help build strong, integrated systems of support that address important issues facing rural Vermont families.

-Sara cares about the future of our small rural communities and your State Representative she will work to:
+Sara cares about the future of our small rural communities and as your State Representative she will work to:

 • Strengthen Southern Vermont’s post VY economy through innovative approaches to workforce development and job creation

 • Invest in our youth by ensuring quality public education and early childcare

 • Support farming families, local agriculture and stewardship of the land and water